Smarcy/connect_the_dotfiles/README.md

 ## Functionality

 - Gather all your configuration files in a single directory
-  - It is recommended to make that specific directory verison controlled (e.g. `Git`)
+  - It is recommended to make that specific directory version controlled (e.g. `Git`)
 - Let `CTD` automatically create links at the needed location

 ## Info